4 Ways to Lower Cholesterol Without Statins

 Take Certain Supplements

 Another option to consider is omega-3 fatty acids, found in fish oil and flaxseed oil.
 A study found that taking more than 2 grams of omega-3s daily can lower triglycerides and cholesterol levels, without affecting HDL cholesterol.
-It is recommended to either supplement with omega-3s or include fatty deep-sea fish in your diet to achieve similar benefits.
+It is recommended to either supplement your diet with omega-3s or include fatty deep-sea fish in your diet to achieve similar benefits.

 Red yeast rice is another supplement to consider, as it contains monacolin K, a natural form of lovastatin, a common statin medication.
 Research has shown that red yeast rice can effectively lower LDL cholesterol levels, with results comparable to those achieved by moderate-intensity statin medications.